tBaxter/another-rodeo/src/pages/bikes/electric-schwinn.md

   {% figure img_path "starting-point.jpeg" "The starting point for this project." %}

   {% figure img_path "battery-test.jpeg" "Initially, I thought I'd mount the battery on the downtube, but this proved to be both ugly and impractical on this size frame.
-I eventually decided to put both the controller and battery in a classic Wald wire front basket." %}
+I eventually decided to put both the controller and battery in a classic Wald wire basket out front." %}

   {% figure img_path "wheel-fork.jpeg" "The fork drop-outs had to be filed slightly to fit the oversize axle on the ebike motor.
 I had also hoped to run the wiring up through the tubular fork, but couldn't manage to fish it through at the fork crown.
 So zip ties came to the rescue.
 You can also see the e-bike kit throttle and wiring, right by the original 3-speed shifter." %}